 Women need specific amounts of carbs, fats, and protein to thrive, nutritionally speaking.
 These macro-nutrients should come from clean, plant-based foods and should be eaten at each meal.
 This balance will provide the body with fuel for performance and speed up recovery, muscle growth, and repair.
 It will also prevent any nutritional shortages that can hinder performance.

 Ladies, don’t diet.
 Reducing calories to lower levels than your body needs won’t only shortchange your active lifestyle but also your long-term health.
 Let’s ditch the dieting and wasting your money on pricey yogurts and whey-based protein shakes.
+If you’re looking to include more plant-based meals in your diet, we highly recommend downloading the Food Monster App, a food app available for both Android and iPhone where you can search by ingredient and develop your own meal plan.

 Follow this satisfying, healthy whole food meal plan for female vegan athletes instead: